Evren-os/GoferShell/README.md

 # GoferShell

 GoferShell is a collection of shell-agnostic Go utilities designed to enhance your terminal experience.
-Originally crafted for Arch Linux and its derivatives, these tools—covering package updates, speedy downloads, and a YouTube toolkit—are compiled to work seamlessly in any shell environment.
+Originally crafted for Arch Linux and its derivatives, these tools - covering package updates, speedy downloads, and a YouTube toolkit - are compiled to work seamlessly in any shell environment.

 ## Overview